wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.IV.5

 <p class=fip id=p5>
-5.&emsp;Perception always involves some misuse of mind, because it brings the mind into areas of uncertainty.
+5. Perception always involves some misuse of mind, because it brings the mind into areas of uncertainty.
 <sup>2</sup>The mind is very active.
 <sup>3</sup>When it chooses to be separated it chooses to perceive.
 <sup>4</sup>Until then it wills only to know.